-The practice of meditation has been around for several millennia.
+The practise of meditation has been around for several millennia.
 Although there are no recorded texts which would point exactly when this practice started, several ancient civilizations became the cradle of today’s meditation practices.

 India particularly is hailed as the proponent of meditation as an organized practice.
 Over centuries, many Hindu scholars have written about meditation, from the ways of doing it to its benefits.

 In 500 BC, he achieved enlightenment through the practice of meditation.
 His influence spread throughout Asia and eventually the whole world.

 Some may think that meditation is a completely religious practice.
 While it is true that a lot of religions, especially Buddhism, consider meditation an integral part of their practice, it is not necessarily the case.

 In fact, more and more people who aren’t necessarily religious get into meditation.
-While the East has been practicing meditation for several centuries already, the Western world picked the practice up much later.
+While the East has been practising meditation for several centuries already, the Western world picked the practice up much later.

-While meditation used to be intertwined with religious practices, a good number of Western meditation centers are stripped of this spiritual aspect.
+While meditation used to be intertwined with religious practices, a good number of Western meditation centres are stripped of this spiritual aspect.

 Benefits of Meditation

-The benefits of meditation have been known to humans ever since it was first practiced several millennia ago.
+The benefits of meditation have been known to humans ever since it was first practised several millennia ago.
 This article will discuss some of them in detail and will outline the mental as well as the health benefits of this practice.